Chart Color Schemes

 Berserker features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 60.5% of all households, including 21.9% couples with children, 20.4% couples without children, and 16.4% single parent families.
-Non-family households comprise the remaining 39.5%, with lone person households at 35.0% and group households at 4.4%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 60.5% of all households, including 21.9% couples with children, 20.4% couples without children, and 16.4% single parent families.
+Non-family households constitute the remaining 39.5%, with lone person households at 35.0% and group households comprising 4.4%.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households